 Qualified students will undertake a program of independent research with a Women's and Gender Studies faculty member.
-Closed to freshmen.
+Closed to first-year students.

 - Prerequisite: WGS major or minor and consent of instructor

 - Offering: Every semester

 - Instructor: Staff

 WGS 394 Internship in Women's and Gender Studies (2-4)